dreamcatcher-tech/network/Inbox/2025-03-09 1351 schema registry patterns.md

 Server side pulls in the napp schema dynamically, so it would need a registry to ensure it had imported everything.
 Server side pulls in the implementation dynamically, so it would need a registry to ensure everything was bundled in deno deploy.

+so the napps registry when you are coding looks a lot like the npm registry.

+server side it does does a dynamic import of the schema first, then uses that to do a dynamic import of the module to run.